Place: The sky’s the limit Peter Freeman, Feargal Sharkey, Emma Squire, Karen Stafeckis and Stephanie Flanders (chair)

 Emma Squire CBE became co-CEO of Historic England in a job-share with Claudia Kenyatta in November 2025.
 Emma joined Historic England in December 2023 as Director of Regions in a job-share with Claudia.
 Previously, Emma worked for the Department for Culture, Media and Sport (DCMS), where she spent over five years as Director of Arts Heritage and Tourism.
 Emma oversaw 28 public bodies while at DCMS, including not only Historic England but also the National Lottery Heritage Fund, Churches Conservation Trust, Arts Council England, and the national museums and galleries.
 Emma is also Chair of the Bridport Museum Trust on the Jurassic Coast in West Dorset and member of the Mayor of London’s Cultural Leadership Board.

 Karen Stafeckis is York Central’s Director of Development and is responsible for delivering a highly sustainable place and community.
-Together with York Central colleagues, Karen is helping to drive the transformation of one of the largest brownfield sites in England, working with Homes England and Network Rail Property, as well as key partners including the City of York Council and the National Railway Museum.
-Previously she was Head of Development (North) at CEG – formerly Commercial Estates Group – where she was responsible for significant regeneration projects and partnerships across brownfield land in Leeds.
-She has also been involved in the climate agenda both at CEG and with the Leeds Climate Commission.
+Together with York Central colleagues, Karen is helping to drive the transformation of one of the largest brownfield sites in England, working with Homes England and Network Rail, as well as key partners including the City of York Council and the National Railway Museum.
+Previously she was Head of Development (North) at CEG where she was responsible for significant regeneration projects and partnerships across brownfield land in the north including working to bring forward a new space for the British Library in Leeds.
+She has also been involved in the climate agenda throughout her career in projects with the UK Green Building Council, Innovate UK and on the steering group of the Leeds Climate Commission.

 Partners